Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

-To find the fidelity of one qubit gates we have used a standard technique of Clifford randomized benchmarking (RB)~\cite{Magesan2012}.
-The protocol was performed within the $\{I, X(\pm \frac{\pi}{2}),Z(\pm \frac{\pi}{2}), X(\pm \pi), Z(\pm \pi)\}$ native gate-set, with the so-called virtual $Z$ gate implemented as a phase shift~\cite{mckay_efficient_2017}.
-The virtual $Z$ gate allows for a near perfect implementation of the $Z$ gate with zero-duration, greatly improving the one-qubit gate fidelity.
+To extract the fidelities of one qubit gates we use the standard Clifford randomized benchmarking (RB)~\cite{Magesan2012}.
+The protocol was performed using the $\{I, X(\pm \frac{\pi}{2}),Z(\pm \frac{\pi}{2}), X(\pm \pi), Z(\pm \pi)\}$ native gate-set, with the virtual $Z$ gate implemented as a phase shift~\cite{mckay_efficient_2017} to compile 1-qubit Clifford gates.
+The virtual $Z$ gate allows for a near-perfect implementation of the $Z$ gate with zero duration, greatly improving the one-qubit gate fidelity.
 Each Clifford gate was compiled into a circuit with an average of 0.83 one-qubit $X$ rotations.
-We sample $N$ random sequences for each Clifford gate depth $d$ and $M$ shots per measurement.
-The average values for each Clifford depth are fitted with $W = Ab^d + c$, where $A$, $b$ and $c$ are fitting parameters, and the fidelity is calculated as $F = (1+b)/2$.
-The experimental results and their fits are shown in the Fig.~\ref{fig:Fig2}(b) where we give the results of the benchmarking.
-The error bars designate standard deviation over the random Clifford sequences.
+We sample $N=15$ random Clifford gate sequences for each depth $d\leq 10^3$ and take $M=10^4$ shots per measurement.
+The values of $P(\ket{0})$ post-selected and averaged over the $N$ Clifford gate sequences for each depth are fitted with $W = Ab^d + C$, where $A$, $b$ and $C$ are fitting parameters, and the fidelity is calculated as $F = (1+b)/2$.
+The experimental results and their fits are shown in Fig.~\ref{fig:benchmarking_q1}.